zgurley1/ITSC5230-Project2/README.md

 Use WASD to move.
 Click the left mouse button to swing your sword.
 Press E while close to wood or stone to harvest materials.

 Press 1/2/3 while near an open Node to build a Tower.
 Press 1/2/3 while near a Tower to upgrade it.

+Press F11 to disable fullscreen.
 Press Escape to exit the game.

 ## Core Mechanics